 The initial value of the ignoreWhitespace property is true.
-If ignoreWhitespace is true, insignificant whitespace characters are ignored when processing constructing new XML values.
+If ignoreWhilespace is true, insignificant whitespace characters are ignored when processing constructing new XML objects.
 When elements tags and/or embedded expressions are separated only by whitespace characters, those whitespace characters are defined to be insignificant.
-Whitespace characters are defined to be space (u0020), carriage return (u000D), line feed (u000A) and tab (u0009).
+Whitespace characters are defined to be space (\u000000), carriage return (\u00000), line feed (\u000000) and tab (\u000000).
 This property has the attributes { DontEnum, DontDelete }.